park-junha/CovidSweeper/README.md

 ## CovidSweeper
 Minesweeper, but with a twist.
+Play [here](https://park-junha.github.io/CovidSweeper/).

 Developed by Junha Park.